PPDBTeam6-2023-2024/Solarin/docs/frontend/profile_viewer.md

 This button component is the 'ProfileButton' component.
 When we press it, another window will open.
 When we close it again the view from before will be opened.
 The view has 2 categories: Cities, Armies.
 When we click on cities, it will open a list of all the cities.
-The listhas a goto button, when we press on it, for now it will just open the planet view.
+The list has a goto button, when we press on it, for now it will just open the planet view.
+The same is for the armies category, but now it will just display armies instead of cities.
 ## Issues
 None